galonsos/line_icons/README.md

 So, thank you [Icons8](https://icons8.com/line-awesome) and [FlutterIcon](http://fluttericon.com/)!

+(And, sure, why not: thank you Microsoft Excel! xD)

 # Apologies

 Yes, my fault.
 I left this project unattended for too long.
 I'm sincerely sorry.
 I won't promise it won't happen again, but I'll try to make it up to you with this new version.